upper waypoint

 “Fremont was the hub for Afghan refugees in the late ’80s and early ’90s,” said Afghan Premier FC coach Musa Mojaddedi, who first joined the team as a player more than two decades ago.
 “There were even parts of Fremont known as ‘Little Kabul.’”

+Among the Afghan families settling down in the East Bay, there were also young men who loved soccer and wanted to keep playing in their new home.
 That’s how Afghan Premier FC — then known as Afghan Soccer Club — was born in 1991.
 The team travelled extensively around the world playing against other clubs in the Afghan diaspora, but it wouldn’t be until 2024 that Afghan Premier FC joined a semi-professional league in California.

-Last year, the team joined the League for Clubs — and while Mojaddedi is excited about playing against teams from all over the state, he points out that the team relies heavily on their community to survive.
+Last year, the team joined the League for Clubs — and while Mojaddedi is excited about playing against teams from all over the state, he points out that the team relies heavily on its community to survive.
 “We try to raise funds from local sponsors as much as we can, from donations, from friends, family,” he said, “because most players are college students.”

 El Farolito SC